 Party Wall Surveyor cost

 The cost of a surveyor depends upon how professional he is and the area in which you live.
-In the United Kingdom, the average party wall surveyor cost ranges from 100 pounds to 500 pounds per hour.
-However, the fee you have to pay is directly linked with the details of your work and the time required.
+In the United Kingdom, the average party wall London cost ranges from 100 pounds to 500 pounds per hour.
+However, the fee you have to pay is directly linked to the details of your work and the time required.
 It varies from building to building and project to project.

-In some circumstances, where a Party Wall Agreement is essential, the building owner will pay the appointed party wall surveyors fees.
+In some circumstances, where a Party Wall Agreement is essential, the building owner will pay the appointed party wall surveyor fees.
 Generally, an adjoining property owner is not the one who is responsible for paying the selected surveyor’s fees.
 The building owner will pay for both their personal surveyor’s fees and the fair dues of the adjoining owner’s surveyor.

 The surveyors will then carry out their daily duties, and the surveyors for the building owner and adjoining owner will settle on the Adjoining owner’s surveyor fees and incorporate them into the award, the legally binding final contract allowing the works to continue.